 Victoria comments that, “People who cried couldn’t handle their lives…” Do you believe this is true?
 Why or why not?

-When thinking about her friendships, Victoria reflects on Lawrence“Victoria Wright had only one friend, and he wasn’t even a real friend; he was a project, someone to fix and whip into shape.”
+When thinking about her friendships, Victoria reflects on Lawrence: “Victoria Wright had only one friend, and he wasn’t even a real friend; he was a project, someone to fix and whip into shape.”
 Do you believe this is true?
 Is Lawrence not really a friend to Victoria?
 Find specific evidence from the book to both support this and to dispute it.

-How is the atmosphere in the Cavendish different from the outside world?
+How is the atmosphere in the Cavendish Home different from the outside world?
 Support your response with specific examples from the text.

 Chapter Five